Ranked in 1 Practice Areas

 Individual Editorial

-Amelia Savage is an up-and-coming attorney with particular strengths in wetlands, water use, endangered species and regulated regulatory issues.
+Amelia Savage is recognised for her particular strengths in wetlands, water use, endangered species and regulated regulatory issues.

 Strengths